isaacnmm/pestpolicy-hugo2XX/content/posts/2025-05-19-where-do-fleas-live.markdown

 [flea pupae will only come](https://pestpolicy.com/where-do-fleas-come-from/) out of their cocoons when they sense high amounts of carbon dioxide, vibrations, or body heat - these alert them that their potential host (cats or dogs) is near.
 ## 4. Where Fleas Live in Yard?
 *Fleas originate from wildlife and hide in the protected and shady outdoors spaces - particularly under leaf and grass piles - leaving flea eggs and flea larvae.
-Adult fleas will jump onto humans and pets to get into the indoor spaces. *
+Adult fleas will jump onto humans and pets to get into the indoor spaces.Â *
 Do fleas live in the grass?
 The
 [bugs will hide and live](https://pestpolicy.com/can-bed-bugs-live-outside/) in tall grass or some wood piles in your yard.
 So, ensure you